davidosomething/dotfiles/mac/README.md

 ### Install dotfiles

-`git clone` and run `~/.dotfiles/bootstrap/symlink.sh`
+1. `git clone`
+1. `~/.dotfiles/bootstrap/symlink.sh`
+1. `~/.dotfiles/mac/settings` -- set apple defaults and fix some issues like zsh startup

 ### Install macvim

 We want this to override the outdated system vim too.

 `~/.dotfiles/bootstrap/osx/macvim.sh` is good.